MariusEvans/Auswendig/README.md

 ![GitHub Platform](https://img.shields.io/badge/platform-windows-blue.svg?style=flat-square)

 # Auswendig
-Auswendig is flexible flashcard software written in Java, it is similar to Quizlet and Anki.
+Auswendig is flexible flashcard software written in Java, it is similar to Quizlet and Anki.<br />
-You can go to the releases tab now and download either a lite (command-line) or GUI version of Auwendig.
+You can go to the releases tab now and download either a lite (command-line) or GUI version of Auwendig.<br />
 Auswendig offers multiple activities for a deck of flashcards:
 1. Study regular cards (either shuffled, reversed, or normal order)<br/>
 2. Star important cards and study them only (either shuffled, reversed order, or normal order)<br/>